 Proceeding to the start

-Crews are strongly advised to leave their boathouses in good time – allow 60 minutes to get to the start from Putney and 40 minutes from Hammersmith to take account of the large number of crews on the river.
-With up to 490 crews afloat, all are asked to be alert to the needs of other crews at all times.
+Crews are strongly advised to leave their boathouses in good time – allow at least 60 minutes after boating to get to the start from Putney and at least 40 minutes from Hammersmith to take account of the large number of crews on the river.
+With up to 432 crews afloat, all are asked to be alert to the needs of other crews at all times.
+Please remember to join the queue to boat in plenty of time so that you are not late to the start – this is your responsibility.

-There are 6 divisions this year – 3 on Middlesex (yellow numbers on bow’s back) and 3 on Surrey (white numbers on bow’s back).
+There are 6 Divisions – 3 on Middlesex (yellow numbers on bow’s back) and 3 on Surrey (white numbers on bow’s back).
+Crews in each Division should line up in reverse order, with lower numbers downriver.

-- Crews must be in their marshalling positions at 11:50 (10 minutes before the start)
+- Crews must be in their marshalling positions at 12:05 (10 minutes before the start).
+This means that ‘slotting in’ by boating directly into a Division as it passes your boating location is NOT permitted.

 The start